Friendship messages help kids practice giving and receiving compliments

 makes a person feel uplifted like the girl in this picture.

 We have an encouragement feast today, a practice of giving and receiving compliments.
-I wrote about them in a previous post.
 It is a marvelous activity for families and classrooms.

 After the feast, we write friendship messages.
 The only rule is that you sign your name.
 The children write messages to each other or a parent.
 This message is for Brennyn.
 Ansel writes, "I like when you play with me a lot."